dbmi-bgm/granite/README.md

       <command>
         novoCaller   Bayesian de novo variant caller
         comHet       compound heterozygous variant caller
+        filterByTag  utility to filter variants from input VCF file by INFO field tags and thresholds
         mpileupCounts
-                     samtools wrapper to calculate reads statistics for pileup at each position
+                     samtools wrapper to calculate read statistics for pileup at each position
         blackList    utility to blacklist and filter out variants from input VCF file based on positions set in BIG format file and/or